Cleeng/mediastore-sdk/README.md

 Config.setMyAccountUrl("http://localhost:3000/acc"); // needed for MyAccount update payment details and checkout legal notes

 Config.setTheme(); // more informations in the [Styling] section.

+// Auth methods
+Auth.isLogged(); // returns true if the user is authenticated (valid JWT or existing refresh token in local storage) Auth.logout(); // removes all Cleeng data from local storage
 ```

 **Usage sample**